10d9e/bippy/README.md

 # Examples

-## Display Account Info from Passphrase
+## Recover Account Keys from Passphrase

-Display public Ethereum and Bitcoin keys from a 12 or 24 word passphrase.
+Display Ethereum and Bitcoin keys from a 12 or 24 word passphrase.
 This can be used with compliant software and hardware wallets, including Ledger, to recover keys.

 Example Ledger recovery; must include `-s` flag: